 Acquired brain injury will often affect you in your function, such as being able to get up into standing, or walking, or reaching and grasping an object.
 Your balance and your speed of walking, turning and managing in crowds is often effected - and so some of these situations will be stressful and may lead to concerns about coping into the future.

-TherapyMatters has a team of highly skilled and dedicated Specialist Neurological Physiotherapists and Occupational Therapists - and we have all had years and years of experience working with people who have had brain injuries.
+TherapyMatters has a team of highly skilled and dedicated Specialist Neurological Physiotherapists and we have all had years and years of experience working with people who have had brain injuries.
 We are able to work with you to identify your key difficulties and to work through a programme of treatment to target these difficulties and help you on the road to recovery.
 Please phone us if you would like to discuss this further or if there is anything here that you want to ask questions about or chat about